MarkusMueller-DS/Stocks-Analysis-Dashboard/README.md

 ### Files
 - Stock_dashboard.ipynb: Jupyter notebook, to test the code
 - dashboard_streamlit.py: file to run the dashboard in the webbrowser
+- dashboard_streamlit_interactive.py: file to run the dashboard with interactivity (needs to be implemented in the chart)

 ### How to run
 1. Set working directory to folder